digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/how-to-provide-data.md

 ---

-Step 1: Enter your data in a CSV file
+Step 1: Prepare your data
 -------------------------------------

-Create a spreadsheet in Microsoft Excel, Google Sheets, Apple Numbers or another program.

-You may need to create more than one CSV for each data subject.
-Guidance on what to include is in the [data specifications guidance](https://docs.google.com/document/d/1238jN1pfz80I2WKVArPi8mhzwOfVrLr5CmYKS0N1uLk/edit#).

-The data needed for the RIPA service is:
+The data needed for the Digital Planning Services are:

 -   [Conservation area data](specifications/conservation-area.html)
 -   [Listed building data](specifications/listed-building.html)
 -   [Article 4 direction data](specifications/article-4-direction.html)
 -   [Tree preservation order data](specifications/tree-preservation-order.html)

-{{ govukInsetText({ 'text': 'Save as the file type "CSV"' }) }}
+You may need to create more than one set of data for each subject.
+Guidance on what to include is in the [data specifications guidance]().

+You can present this data using different formats.
+We will accept data supplied as:

+-   CSV
+-   GeoJSON
+-   GML
+-   Geopackage

+These may be uploaded to a single URL, or served via an OGC WFS or ArcGIS API.

+It’s important that the data used in Digital Planning Services is as up to date as possible - whatever data you provide us with must be maintained and updated to reflect changes in your planning constraints.

 ---